Sign the petition to ensure paid leave for survivors of domestic violence in Saskatchewan:

 We, the undersigned residents of the Province of Saskatchewan, wish to bring to your attention the following:

-That Saskatchewan has the highest rate of domestic violence by intimate partners in Canada;
+That Saskatchewan has the highest rate of domestic violence among the provinces;

 We, in the prayer that reads as follows, respectfully request that the Legislative Assembly of Saskatchewan: